cloudspannerecosystem/autoscaler/terraform/cloud-functions/per-project/README.md

     ```

     If you already have a Spanner instance where state must be stored,
-    only set the the name of your instance:
+    only set the the name of your instance.

     ```sh
     export TF_VAR_state_spanner_name=<INSERT_YOUR_STATE_SPANNER_INSTANCE_NAME>